mlcourses/lab-1-blog-post-group3_cs281/post.md

-# Lab X: Doing stuff with hardware!
+# Lab 01: Doing stuff with hardware!

 Please write a blog post describing your lab here.